Molajo/Molajito/README.md

 [![Build Status](https://travis-ci.org/Molajo/Render.png?branch=master)](https://travis-ci.org/Molajo/Molajito)

-Molajito is a template environment that empowers frontend developers with full control over rendered output, making it *as easy as possible* to move from HTML mock-ups to "render ready" views.
+Molajito is a template environment for frontend developers who want to focus on rendered output, not programming.

-* Handles `looping`
-* Escapes data prior to injecting view with data

 ## Basic usage:

 Molajito uses the following for rendering output:

-* `Themes` base information for rendered output, including CSS and JS
+* [Themes](https://github.com/Molajo/Molajito#theme) provide the starting point for rendering, typically defines CSS and JS statements.
-* `Page Views` use to define different types of page layouts, like blog, post, contact, home, etc.
+* [Page](https://github.com/Molajo/Molajito#page) Views define various layouts for the site, for example, blog, post, contact, and home page layouts.
+* [Page](https://github.com/Molajo/Molajito#page) Views define various layouts for the site, for example, blog, post, contact, and home page layouts.
-* `Template Views` renders one specific layout, for example a post or an author profile
+* [Template](https://github.com/Molajo/Molajito#template) Views used to render one specific block for the page, for example a post or an author profile.
-* `Wrap Views` wraps rendered output from a template view in a specific manner, for example, it might enclose the template output in content-specific HTML5 element, like `<article>`, `<footer>`, `<header>`, `<nav>`, or `<section>`.
+* [Wrap](https://github.com/Molajo/Molajito#wrap) Views rendered output from a template view in a specific manner, for example, it might enclose the template output in content-specific HTML5 element, like `<article>`, `<footer>`, or `<header>`.
 It can also be used to render a block with a certain visual effect.
- * `Positions` is a way to define a block that is associated with one or more `template views`.
+* [Positions](https://github.com/Molajo/Molajito#position) define a block associated with one or more `template views`.

 ### Theme

 Themes drive the rendering process.

-Molajito injects two data objects into the theme:
+Molajito injects a data object called `$this->runtime_data` into the Theme.
+You can add data elements to the object.
- * `$this->runtime_data` an object you can use to define configuration data
- * `$this->row` an object which contains the `page_name`, linking to the page view

 ```html